dparne/BestPractices-SoftwareDevelopment/README.md

 - Plan for people being out.
 If someone is out, account for that time in planning and estimation.
 - Find out if anyone you are depending on for KT or something else is out.
 So that you can plan for what to work on those days without getting blocked.
 - Every developer should maintain an On boarding document.

+### Team Structure to plan for.
+- Devs ofcourse.
+(Ideally unit tests)
+- Automation for identifying errors which may have been missed during code review.
+- Continuous Intergration and Continous Delivery
+- Think about Performance testing.
+Scaling opportunities